LuckyLMJ/sdl2-template/README.md

-# Paint Puzzle Game
+# SDL2 template
-a game made in C/SDL2 for my final computer science project
+a simple template for getting SDL2 to work.

 ## Compilation Instructions
 ### Windows